TheIronYard--Orlando/TIY-Catalog/angular/README.md

 ### A Shopper can browse Products so that Sellers can sell Products and Buyers can find something that they like
 * Responsive layout : sm, med. and Lg
+* toggling between list and grid view

+#### A Shopper can Browse list view
+* link to the layout

+#### A Shopper can Browse by Grid

 ### A Shopper can Browse Products by category so that the shopper can narrow their search options.
 * Responsive layout : sm, med. and Lg
+* toggling between list and grid view

 ### A Shopper can view Details of that Product so that the Shopper can better understand the Product
-* put product details OF browse mode HERE
+* put product details of browse mode HERE
+* price, description, title, image...

-### A Shopper can view thumbnails so that Shopper can view Product Details
+### A Shopper can view options for a Product so that Shopper can see what is available
+* sizes, colors...variations

+### A shopper can view images for a Product so that they can see what Product is being purchased.
+* images: display in an easily navigable way
+* something that is responsive and usable on mobile
+* thumbnails so that Shopper can view Product Details
 * Selecting options for a Product is a part of Placing an order
 * adding a Line Item to an order...